 The iPad Air is Better for…

+…now that’s a tricky one.
 The iPad Air, in isolation, is an exceptional tablet.
-Its problem is that when you start to look at the rest of the range, you’ll notice it’s more powerful than the standard iPad, but more expensive, and cheaper than the Pro, but not as powerful.
+Its problem is that when you start to look at the rest of the range, you’ll notice it’s more powerful than the standard iPad, but more expensive; it’s cheaper than the Pro, but not as powerful.

 Want to compare the whole range?
 Check out our Which iPad Should I Buy guide

-The iPad Pro (12-inch) is Better for Designers
+The iPad Pro 13 is Better for Designers

 The large iPad Pro, with its gorgeous 12.9-inch display, is a great choice for designers.
 For starters, there’s that screen real estate, which is the largest in the iPad line-up.
 This means it’s best for applying intricate detail to a concept, or even zooming out your current project and viewing it on a large screen.
 And then there’s the ability to connect it to a larger display through that handy USB-C port.

-Lastly, there’s the Apple Pencil 2.
+Lastly, there’s the Apple Pencil Pro.
 With all iPads now Pencil compatible, it might seem like the Pro has lost one of its core exclusive features.
 Well, not quite.

-The Pro models are the only ones compatible with the second iteration of the Pencil, which introduces some new features that designers are sure to appreciate.
-First up, it’s now magnetic, and charges while attached to the side of the iPad.
-Compare this to the first generation model, which needs to be charged by plugging into the lightning port and sticking out like an ugly appendage.
+The Pro models, as well as the Air models, are compatible with the new Apple Pencil Pro, which introduces some new features that designers are sure to appreciate.
+First up, it’s now magnetic, and charges while attached to the top of the iPad.

-The iPad 9.7-inch is Still Best for Most Users
+The iPad 10.9 is Still Best for Most Users

-For all the talk of the iPad Pro and Air in this guide, it would be remiss of us to overlook the iPad 9.7-inch model.
-Technically it’s the ‘standard’ iPad in the line-up, but Apple has given it so many revisions over the years – and added features that have trickled down from the more premium models – that it’s still a real contender.
+For all the talk of the iPad Pro and Air in this guide, it would be remiss of us to overlook the iPad 10.9 model.
+Technically, it’s the ‘standard’ iPad in the lineup, but Apple has given it so many revisions over the years – and added features that have trickled down from the more premium models – that it’s still a real contender.
 It’s the iPad that has the most universal appeal, and as luck would have it, it’s also the cheapest.

-The iPad 9.7 has an A10 processor, making it the least powerful in the line-up, but that’s not to say it’s a lethargic sloth.
-Far from it, in fact – with the iPad, you can happily run a vast majority of apps smoothly, multi-task, and flick between processes in an instant.
-Apple has also added stylus support, meaning that you can annotate or sketch directly onto the screen.
+The iPad 10.9 has an A14 chip, giving it enough power to handle most tasks that the average user will throw at it.
+With this iPad, you can happily run a vast majority of apps smoothly, multi-task, and flick between processes in an instant.
+Apple has also added Apple Pen support, meaning that you can annotate or sketch directly onto the screen.

-So what can’t you do?
+So, what can’t you do?
 Well, it’s not best suited to run really demanding software such as Adobe Photoshop CC, but unless you’re a professional designer, this is unlikely to be a concern.
+Other than that, we’d recommend the iPad 10.9 for most users.

 Verdict: Which iPad Should You Buy?

 If value is your main driver, then consider this.
-For the price of the entry-level iPad Pro, you could buy two iPad 9.7-inch models and an Apple Pencil.
-If you don’t need to run demanding software, and need a tablet for social media, Netflix and browsing, then the iPad 9.7 is just right for you, and your wallet.
+For the price of the entry-level iPad Pro, you could buy two iPad 10.9 models and an Apple Pencil.
+If you don’t need to run demanding software, and need a tablet for social media, Netflix, and browsing, then the iPad 10.9 is just right for you, and your wallet.

 For the more creative types among you who don’t want your vision to be hamstrung by technology, it’s the Pro range that you should be looking at.
 Pricey?
-Yes, but they do offer the most powerful iPad experience to date – and the extras, such as USB-C connectivity, are a massive plus.
+Yes, but they do offer the most powerful iPad experience to date – and the extras, like Apple Pencil Pro compatibility, are a massive plus.

 So where does that leave the iPad Air?
-Essentially, somewhere inbetween – not as powerful as the Pro, not as cheap as the 9.7.
-It's undoubtedly a good tablet, but hard to recommend for either casual users or demanding professionals.
+Essentially, somewhere in between – not as powerful as the iPad Pro, not as cheap as the iPad 10.9.
+It’s undoubtedly a good tablet, but hard to recommend for either casual users or demanding professionals.